Skip to content

 Frequently Asked Questions

-What life expectancy should I use?
+What life expectancy to use?

 Use realistic figures with buffer.
 Typical developed-economy life expectancy is 78-82 at birth; conditional on reaching 65, most live to 85-90.
 Plan for 90-95 to avoid outliving savings for half the population that exceeds average life expectancy.

-Should I account for sequence of returns risk?
+Account for sequence of returns risk?

 The calculator uses smooth returns.
 Real sequence-of-returns risk can reduce sustainability by 20-30% from smooth-simulation figures.
 Build safety margin by planning for shorter sustainability than the calculator suggests, or use more conservative return assumptions.